-The SAMBA package has multiple steps with simply five lines of codes: users just need to define the directories of the biomarker dataset template and cutoff template in their computer, the number of biomarker datasets users want to analyze, and the directory and name of the output datasets.
+The SAMBA package has multiple steps that will run with simply five lines of codes: users just need to define the directories of the biomarker dataset template and cutoff template in their computer, the number of biomarker datasets users want to analyze, and the directory and name of the output datasets.
 SAMBA will first load the biomarker dataset template and cutoff template and preload the biomarker dataset, and then use the information to check for dataset specification errors (e.g., if a user-specified variable exists in the dataset) before starting analysis; if any detectable errors are found, SAMBA provides guidance for correcting them.
 If no errors exist, the biomarker datasets will be officially loaded.
 Currently, SAMBA supports SAS, SPSS, STATA, CSV, and EXCEL files.
 SAMBA will change the variable names listed in the biomarker dataset template into standardized variable names (predefined in the biomarker dataset template), as well as change the units of biomarkers into SI.
 Then, SAMBA will apply the BRINDA method to adjust the effect of inflammation on selected nutrients among preschool-age children 6 mos to 5 y (PSC) and non-pregnant women of reproductive 15 – 49 y (WRA) (9).
-In brief, the BRINDA method recommends adjustment for retinol binding protein and serum retinol using AGP and CRP among PSC (19), no adjustment for serum or RBC folate or serum B-12 for either PSC or WRA (20), adjustment for serum zinc using AGP and CRP among PSC (21), and adjustment for serum ferritin and sTfR using AGP and CRP among PSC an WRA (22).
-After adjustment, a cleaned dataset in csv format per dataset analyzed will be exported, which contains standardized variable names and units and adjusted biomarker values for inflammation for all study participants (output 1).
+In brief, the BRINDA method recommends adjustment for retinol binding protein and serum retinol using AGP and CRP among PSC (19), no adjustment for serum or RBC folate or serum B-12 for either PSC or WRA (20), adjustment for serum zinc using AGP and CRP among PSC (21), and adjustment for serum ferritin and sTfR using AGP and CRP among PSC and WRA (22).
+After adjustment, a cleaned dataset in csv format for each raw dataset analyzed will be exported, which contains standardized variable names and units and adjusted biomarker values for inflammation for all study participants (output 1).
 SAMBA will also generate a formatted csv file suitable for use in reports or manuscripts containing estimated results of the micronutrient biomarker distribution, such as the mean, geometric, median, IQR, and prevalence of deficiencies with associated standard errors and confidence intervals (output 2).

-Extension of the bio_analysis R package
+Extension of the SAMBA R package

-The SAMBA package was built to be generic to allow for the analysis of any biomarkers that can be categorized with a binary outcome.
-Without any modification of the R package, this tool permits analyzing additional biomarkers, such as blood pressures and cholesterols, beyond the 12 default biomarkers built into this package.
-Analysts just need to add the variable name, units, and survey weight variable (if relevant) of the additional biomarkers (e.g., diastolic blood pressure) into the biomarker dataset template, and add the cutoffs of the biomarkers (e.g., the cutoff of high blood pressure using diastolic blood pressure) into the cutoff template.
-A successful run of the SAMBA will then generate a cleaned dataset for all study participants per dataset analyzed (output 1) that includes information of the additional biomarker(s) and a summary result file (output 2) that contains the distribution and prevalence of deficiency of this biomarker.
+The SAMBA package was built to be flexible to allow for the analysis of any biomarkers that can be categorized with a binary outcome.
+Without any modification of the R package, this tool permits analyzing additional biomarkers beyond the 12 default biomarkers built into this package, such as blood pressure and cholesterol.
+Analysts just need to add the variable name, units, and survey weight variable (if relevant) of the additional biomarkers (e.g., diastolic blood pressure) into the biomarker dataset template and add the cutoffs of the biomarkers (e.g., the cutoff of high blood pressure using diastolic blood pressure) into the cutoff template.
+A successful run of the SAMBA will then generate a cleaned dataset for all study participants for each raw dataset analyzed (output 1) that includes information on the additional biomarker(s) and a summary result file (output 2) that contains the distribution and prevalence of deficiency (or customized outcome) of this biomarker.